drizzly0411/glacialcycle/README.md

 # glacialcycle
 code for glacial cycle paper
+`test2.m` for fig. 2